 A recent report found that 94% of organizations encountered security incidents in their Kubernetes environments over the past year.
 These incidents typically result from vulnerabilities across several areas:

 In the past few years, software supply chain attacks have become more frequent.
 Attackers are targeting development environments, slipping malicious code into container images through compromised libraries or dependencies.
 In many cases, these vulnerabilities go unnoticed, allowing backdoors or harmful components to be activated only once the container runs in production.
-You can protect your environment from these risks by using tools like Xygeni’s container security scanner, which actively scans for vulnerabilities and blocks threats before they reach production.
+You can protect your environment from these risks by using tools like Xygeni’s container security scanner and our container image scanning, which actively scans for vulnerabilities and blocks threats before they reach production.

 The Impact on Businesses